ms1d/sys-trackd/README.md

-# gaming-overlay
+# sys-trackd

 ## About

-Little C gaming overlay daemon.
+Lightweight C system resource tracking daemon.
 Collects stats from machine, collates it to JSON (or another standard output, not decided).
 Will personally use with waybar but can ideally be reused anywhere.

 ## Primitves